-- 2014 - present PhD (Geology, Holocene Sea Level), Earth Observatory of Singapore, Nanyang Technological University
+- 2019 PhD (Geology, Holocene Sea Level), Earth Observatory of Singapore, Nanyang Technological University

 - 2010 Master of Science (Life Sciences), National Institute of Education, Nanyang Technological University